Berkshire Hathaway To Buy Lubrizol

 Lubrizol CEO James Hambrick says the transaction is a "clear endorsement of the growth and diversification success" his company has achieved.

-Berkshire, meanwhile, generated $136 billion in revenues last year operating such well-known firms as Government Employees Insurance Co.
-(Geico) and the Burlington Northern Santa Fe Railway.
+Berkshire generated $136 billion in revenues in 2010 operating such well known firms as Government Employees Insurance Co.
+(GEICO) and the Burlington Northern Santa Fe Railway.
 Its most extensive holding in the chemical industry to date is the $3 billion in preferred Dow Chemical shares it acquired to help Dow finance its purchase of Rohm and Haas.
 Berkshire also owns building products maker Johns Manville and paint maker Benjamin Moore.

-In the annual letter to shareholders he penned in February, Buffett declared that he was looking for acquisitions in businesses unrelated to insurance.
-“We will need both good performance from our current businesses and more major acquisitions,” he wrote.
-“We’re prepared.
-Our elephant gun has been reloaded, and my trigger finger is itchy.”

-Keeping with its modus operandi, Berkshire intends to retain Lubrizol’s management.
-It also intends to run Lubrizol as a subsidiary and keep its Wickliffe, Ohio, headquarters in place.
-“Our only instruction to James: Just keep doing for us what you have done so successfully for your shareholders,” Buffett says.
+Berkshire intends to run Lubrizol as a subsidiary and keep its management and Wickliffe, Ohio, headquarters in place.
+"Our only instruction to James: Just keep doing for us what you have done so successfully for your shareholders," Buffett says.

-The consensus among analysts is that Berkshire got an attractive price for Lubrizol.
-David Begleiter, a stock analyst with Deutsche Bank, says a more reasonable price would have been $150.00 per share, but he doesn’t expect Lubrizol shareholders to get that much because of the lack of a realistic competitive bidder.
-“We do not expect private equity to challenge Berkshire Hathaway and its CEO,” he wrote to clients.
-“And there are, in our view, no logical strategic buyers for this, the world’s largest lubricant additives business.”
+Laurence Alexander, a stock analyst with Jefferies & Co., predicts the deal will spur interest in other acquisition candidates in the chemical sector.
+Companies that potentially make for attractive leveraged buyouts include Omnova, Huntsman Corp., and Solutia.
+The most desirable franchises overall, he says, are Albemarle, W.R.
+Grace & Co., Cytec Industries, and Solutia.

 Join the conversation